fachwerk-dev/create-fachwerk/slides/slides.md

 ## Display data

-It is more useful to actually loop over the data to display it:
+It is more useful to loop over the data to display it:

 ```
 <div class="grid gap-4">